reeco-framework/reeco-annotation-schema/schema/README.md

-The component type, according to the list of components available in Reeco.
+The component type, according to the list of components available.

 Example:

 ```
-Dataset, Project, Registry, Workflow, Software
-(see component types)
+type: Dataset
 ```

 ### url